-Several other sequence selection techniques that may be used prior to bisulfite sequencing (Figure 2, (Garber, 2008)) include capture of specific sequences by hybridization to DNA molecules on arrays (Albert et al., 2007; Hodges et al., 2007; Okou et al., 2007) or bound to beads in solution (Bashiardes et al., 2005), with padlock or molecular inversion probes (Nilsson et al., 1994; Absalan and Ronaghi, 2007), with proteins that bind to methylated DNA (Zhang et al., 2006), or with an antibody that binds to methylcytosines (meDIP/mCIP) (Weber et al., 2005; Keshet et al., 2006; Zhang et al., 2006; Penterman et al., 2007; Zilberman et al., 2007).
-Recently, Down et al. performed meDIP with mammalian male gametes followed by sequencing of the immunoprecipitated DNA using the Illumina Genome Analyzer, in a procedure called meDIP-seg (Down et al., 2008).
-While this procedure was able to generate a map of the likely methylated regions of the genome for this cell type, the lack of bisulfite conversion meant that Down et al. were not able to identify the sites of DNA methylation within the immunoprecipitated regions.
+Several other sequence selection techniques that may be used prior to BS sequencing (Fig. 2; Garber 2008) include capture of specific sequences by hybridization to DNA molecules on arrays (Albert et al. 2007; Hodges et al. 2007; Okou et al. 2007) or bound to beads in solution (Bashiardes et al. 2005), with padlock or molecular inversion probes (Nilsson et al. 1994; Absalan and Ronaghi 2007; Ball et al. 2009; Deng et al. 2009), with proteins that bind to methylated DNA (Zhang et al. 2006), or with an antibody that binds to methylcytosines (MeDIP/mCIP) (Weber et al. 2005; Keshet et al. 2006; Zhang et al. 2006; Penterman et al. 2007; Zilberman et al. 2007).
+Recently, Down et al. (2008) performed MeDIP with mammalian male gametes followed by sequencing of the immunoprecipitated DNA using the Illumina Genome Analyzer, in a procedure called MeDIP-seq.
+While this procedure was able to generate a map of the likely methylated regions of the genome for this cell type, the lack of BS conversion meant that the investigators were not able to identify the sites of DNA methylation within the immunoprecipitated regions.

-While these approaches are currently pragmatic and offer clear costbenefits for analysis of many samples and large genomes, they obviously suffer from the potential to miss important changes in DNA methylation that occur outside of the captured genomic regions.
-Furthermore, they require significant upfront costs and effort in development of the dedicated sequence capture effectors (e.g. molecular inversion probes or microarrays), which once synthesized are applicable to only a limited range of biological sources.
-Finally, techniques such as meDIP/mCIP display a bias towards highly methylated regions and may miss a significant proportion of the genomic regions that contain DNA methylation (Cokus et al., 2008; Lister et al., 2008).
+While these approaches are currently pragmatic and offer clear cost benefits for analysis of many samples and large genomes, they obviously suffer from the potential to miss important changes in DNA methylation that occur outside of the captured genomic regions.
+Furthermore, they require significant upfront costs and effort in development of the dedicated sequence capture effectors (e.g., molecular inversion probes or microarrays), which once synthesized are applicable to only a limited range of biological sources.
+Finally, techniques such as MeDIP/mCIP display a bias toward highly methylated regions and may miss a significant proportion of the genomic regions that contain DNA methylation (Cokus et al. 2008; Lister et al. 2008).